 After Hours Emergencies

-In an effort to serve our clients while allowing our veterinarians to enjoy a suitable work-family balance (and avoid burn-out), after-hours veterinary emergencies are shared between four area clinics: The Cremona Veterinary Clinic, Didsbury Veterinary Services, Carstairs Veterinary Services, and the Chinook Country Veterinary Clinic in Olds.
+In an effort to serve our clients while allowing our veterinarians to enjoy a suitable work-family balance, after-hours veterinary emergencies are shared between four area clinics: The Cremona Veterinary Clinic, Didsbury Veterinary Services, Carstairs Veterinary Services, and the Chinook Country Veterinary Clinic in Olds.
 If you have an after-hours emergency, please call our regular clinic phone number (403-637-3928), and your call will be automatically forwarded to the voice-mail of the veterinarian that is on call.
 You must leave them a message with your name, phone number, and nature of your emergency, and they will call you back as soon as possible.
 If you do not receive a call back within 10 minutes, please try again.
 Please do not call after-hours to try and book appointments or ask general questions that can wait until the following business day.
 Emergencies seen by a veterinarian are charged an emergency fee on top of the other medical/surgical charges.
 You will be invoiced by the veterinary clinic providing the services, and you may be asked to bring your animal to that clinic (which may involve more travel time than to your usual clinic).
 Large animal farm-calls will be charged mileage from the clinic that is providing the after hours services.
 Please keep in mind that this may be significantly higher than your mileage charges from your regular clinic.
 Please be aware that payment is expected upon completion of the services rendered.

 All of the veterinarians that share these emergency calls are licensed, well-respected professionals in their own communities, so you can be confident that you will be in good hands no matter which veterinarian you see.